Host an International Student

 - 6 Cities England

 - 1 Cities North West

 - 1 Cities Scotland

 What does it take to become a host family?

-Our Host Families Must: Live in an English-speaking household and provide a bedroom for the student with their own bed, desk and closet/dresser.
+Our Host Families Must: Live in an English-speaking household and provide a bedroom for the student with their own bed and closet/dresser as well as a quiet space in the home to study.
 Families must also provide three meals per day, complete an application/interview process and pass a criminal background check.

 Our Host Families Receive: An orientation to prepare for the students’ arrival as well as 24/7 local and national support with an emergency hotline.